Anna Politan has opened a new kind of business, one that's a bit hard to describe. But, then so is Anna Politan.

-The newest member of Annapolis' downtown hardly fits the stereotype of an art gallery -- quiet, pristine and very often sterile.
-Located at 109 Main St., and opened just since Saturday, the gallery uses the mysterious Anna Politan as its figurehead.
+The newest member of Annapolis' downtown, located at 109 Main St., and opened just since Saturday, uses the mysterious Anna Politan as its figurehead.

 "She'll always be around, but you'll never find her," said Christine Jamison, one of the members of the co-op that runs the gallery.
 "She will always have just left.
 But look for the red shoes and you'll know she's here."

 The red shoes are attached to a pair of long, shapely legs painted on one of the pictures that greet customers as they enter the gallery.
 It is there visitors get a first glimpse of the image of Anna Politan, and of the art gallery.